-In addition to USB drives becoming more popular and economical, newer computers also improved in capacity and performance and high-speed internet connections are now common place in households with computers.
-In addition, the PSR Tutorial had grown to a dedicated server with additional online storage space.
+In addition to USB drives becoming more popular and economical, newer computers also improved in capacity and performance and high-speed internet connections are now common.
+In addition, the PSR Tutorial moved to a dedicated server with additional online storage space.
 So, in 2012, we were able to provide a number of resource collections in a format that could be directly downloaded.
 In this format, the style collections were compacted into several large zip files that had to be downloaded and unzipped to recreate the original collection -- more effort on the part of the user, but the style collection arrived in minutes instead of days or weeks.

-So, this year, 2013, I redefined the PSR Tutorial resources available to users to reflect that what is being provided is a collection of files that you can use with your Tyros or PSR keyboards.
+In 2013, I redefined the PSR Tutorial resources available to users to reflect that what is being provided is a collection of files that you can use with your Tyros or PSR (or CVP) keyboards.
 Almost all of the collections are available by directly downloading the resource.
 You then unzip the downloaded files and reconstruct the original file set and organization.

-For users who are not so comfortable with all that downloading and unzipping, we also offer the option of ordering a USB drive with your file collecton.
-All of the files in the collection(s) you order will be uncompressed and copied directly to your USB drive and the drive will be mailed to your door.
-All you have to do is plug it into your computer or your Yamaha keyboard and everything will be ready to go.
+For users who are not comfortable with all that downloading and unzipping, we also offer the option of ordering a USB drive with your file collecton.
+All of the files in the collection(s) you order will be copied directly to the USB drive, uncompressed and ready to use, and the drive mailed to you.
+All you have to do is plug it into your computer or your Yamaha keyboard and everything is ready to go.

 So, if you want to add more styles to your own style library, you have serveral options available: